gastonguaysiu/KIRP_methylation_ML_reclassification/mval_analysis/output_conv_n/bubble/readme.md

 The start.csv file contains the combined information of all the other tables and an additional column to indicate the source.

 **bubble2.R**: builds a bubble plot for the GO and KEGG enrichment analysis using the start.csv file.
-The script is designed to be run in Rstudio, and the visualizations need to be exported manually.
+The script is designed to run in Rstudio, and the visualizations must be exported manually.